 In a bid to increase the use of recycled plastic, Milliken’s DeltaMax™ is a radical advancement in additive technology for polypropylene impact copolymers and recycled polypropylene, allowing compounders and converters to incorporate up to 100 percent recycled PP without sacrificing performance or processing.
 Until now, the limited availability of high-performance recycled streams and their variability from month to month have inhibited the adoption of recycled PP. DeltaMax Performance Modifiers remove this roadblock by restoring impact and melt flow properties.
 They also allow convertors to decrease processing temperatures, which saves energy, increase cycle time and reduce CO2 emissions, helping to reduce costs and answer the demand for more sustainable materials.

-As well, the Hyperform HPN family of nucleating agents is designed to enhance processes and results for producers and converters of polypropylene and polyethylene.
+As well, the Hyperform HPN family of performance additives is designed to enhance processes and results for producers and converters of polypropylene and polyethylene.
 The range includes products for almost every PP and PE process.
 They can improve the speed and efficiency of your operations, leading to reduced costs and better productivity.

 And, by using Milliken’s UltraGuard Solutions for PE, brands can reduce the amount of plastic usage by up to 30 percent without sacrificing oxygen or moisture barrier properties.
 Products that require barrier protection, such as pharmaceuticals, nutraceuticals and nutritional drinks, can be packaged in thinner bottles that are made with this Milliken technology.